Find reliable cork flooring services near you

 Sweep them with a soft-bristled broom.
 You may use dishwashing soap or a mild chemical cleaner diluted in a bucket of warm water for stubborn dirt.
 Apply this cleaning solution with a sponge mop.
 Make sure the mop is damp and not soaked; too much water can make the cork expand and bust through the joints.
 Dry the cork with a soft microfibre cloth, then air-dry.
 Should you need extra help for the mess left behind by construction, book after-builders cleaning to tidy up your house.

-Cork is cost-efficient, biodegradable and provides good insulation.
+Cork is cost-efficient, biodegradable, and provides good insulation.
 Apart from its easy maintenance, it’s a soft, cushiony surface that’s also hypoallergenic and has antimicrobial properties.
 As for its downsides, it doesn’t have much resistance against damage.
 Pets can scratch and damage it, as can heavy furniture and appliances.
-Cork flooring needs a water sealant and can fade in colour if exposed to sunlight, so it’s not an ideal flooring for outdoor spaces.
+Cork flooring needs a water sealant and can fade in color if exposed to sunlight, so it’s not an ideal flooring for outdoor spaces.

 In most cases, yes.
 While most manufacturers apply a sealant to their cork tiles or planks before the product leaves the factory, this protective layer doesn’t last long.
 Always use another layer or two of polyurethane or similar sealant after installation.
-This step ensures that no moisture penetrates the cork, and damages the floor or gives rise to mould.
+This step ensures that no moisture penetrates the cork, and damages the floor, or gives rise to mold.
 After the first application of sealant apply a new layer every 2 to 3 years.

 Carpet Laying & Installation